talipucar/DomainAdaptation/README.md

 ## Running evaluation script
 Once you have a trained model, you can evaluate the model performance by running:
 ```
- I) python 1_eval.py   -d1 "ds1" -d2 "ds2" -d3 "ds3"     # Evaluations of how aligned all domains are.
+python 1_eval.py   -d1 "ds1" -d2 "ds2" -d3 "ds3"     # Evaluations of how aligned all domains are.
 ```

-This will generate scatter plots of samples in latent space using PCA and T-SNE, in which we can observe how domains are aligned in the latent space.
+This will generate scatter plots of samples in latent space using PCA and t-SNE, in which we can observe how domains are aligned in the latent space.
 It will also report the results of classification task on the command screen.